Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Resonantly produced sterile neutrino dark matter

 \subsection{Production of sterile neutrino dark matter}

 The effect of the lepton asymmetry on the production has an important impact on the permitted sterile neutrino parameters.
 In the absence of a lepton asymmetry, the production rate is set by the particle mass and the mixing angle from sterile to active neutrinos, \stt \citep{Dodelson94}.
 The resonance effect promotes the conversion of lower energy active neutrinos to sterile neutrinos, thus lowering the velocity dispersion of the sterile neutrinos compared to what would be expected if the resonance were absent.
-This lepton asymmetry can be parametrized in multiple different ways, such as the difference in lepton and anti-lepton densities prior to dark matter production divided by the entropy density, or instead divided by the photon density.
-In this paper we adopt the entropy density normalisation $L_6$, which is defined as:
+This lepton asymmetry can be parametrized in multiple different ways, such as the difference in lepton and antilepton densities prior to dark matter production divided by the entropy density, or instead divided by the photon density.
+In this paper we adopt the entropy density normalization $L_6$, which is defined as:

-where $n$ is the lepton density, $\bar n$ is the anti-lepton density, and $s$ is the entropy density.
-Results normalized in other studies by the photon density -- sometimes referred to as $L_4$ -- can be converted into $L_6$ equivalents through multiplying by $5.4\times10^{-3}$; we refer the reader to the appendix of \citet{Laine08} for a comprehensive discussion.
+where $n$ is the lepton density, $\bar n$ is the antilepton density, and $s$ is the entropy density.
+Results normalized in other studies by the photon density -- sometimes referred to as $L_4$ \citep{Abazajian14} and utilized in \citet{Bozek16} -- can be converted into $L_6$ equivalents through multiplying by $5.4\times10^{-3}$; we refer the reader to the appendix of \citet{Laine08} for a comprehensive discussion.